EdnaM06/Portfolio-Projects/README.md

 ## BCX Project
 As the Project Lead for BCX, I crafted insightful dashboards analyzing opportunity win-loss trends.
 This project underscores my skills in project management, data interpretation, and dashboard creation.
 Dive into the repository for a closer look at how I contributed to BCX's strategic decision-making process.

+---

+*Projects are more than tasks; they're stories in code, data, and strategy.
+Each achievement reflects a commitment to innovation.
+As the author of these endeavors, I believe in transforming data into actionable brilliance.*
+*— Edna Kobo, Data Enthusiast and Project Innovator*